The Best Candidates

 - Have trouble applying eye makeup because sagging tissue is in the way

 - Have permanent wrinkles along your forehead or between your eyebrows

 - Are a healthy, non-smoker and not taking blood thinner medication

 Brow lift is a procedure that can benefit both women and men.
 There are a variety of surgical techniques that can involve a camera-assisted minimally invasive technique or an incision along the scalp or hairline.
 Direct lifting above the eyebrows and elevation with a hairline incision are other common options.
 Often, patients will be good candidates for upper and lower eyelid surgeries or facelift at the same time.
-Your Restore SD surgeon will partner with you to determine the technique that best meets your goals and can be accomplished in a safe manner that optimizes healing and your appearance.
+Dr. Gallus will partner with you to determine the technique that best meets your goals and can be accomplished in a safe manner that optimizes healing and your appearance.

 Brow lift surgery is performed under general anesthesia in an accredited ambulatory surgery center or hospital setting.
 The procedure can take from 1 to 2 hours depending on the technique used and the extent of surgery performed.
 The camera assisted brow elevation technique requires a small absorbable implant to be placed at the upper part of the forehead.
 This small implant may be felt for several months before it dissolves and goes away.
 In order to maximize the result, the forehead muscles are generally treated with BOTOX® Cosmetic during surgery to keep the muscles from moving while you heal.
 A lightly compressive head dressing is applied at the end of the procedure.